-A. What Information Was Submitted in Support of This Petition?
+A. What information was submitted in support of this petition?

-DTP submitted certification that its process was the same as the process described in the MOU between Region 5 and MDEQ.
-See 67 FR 10341, March 7, 2002.
-The facility also asserted that its waste does not meet the criteria for which F019 waste was listed and there are no other factors which might cause the waste to be hazardous.
+AAI submitted certification that its process was the same as the process described in the MOU between Region 5 and MDEQ.
+See 67 FR 10341, March

+7, 2002.
+The facility also asserted that its waste does not meet the criteria for which F019 waste was listed and there are no other factors that might cause the waste to be hazardous.